At Canaccord Genuity Group’s US Cannabis Symposium, stakeholders were exposed to a wealth of public and private companies in the US cannabis business.

 Cresco Labs (CSE:CL,OTCQX:CRLBF) President Joe Caltabiano added the recent vaping crisis in North America has caused a bit of an “overreaction” politically and the markets have responded with a general downturn as well.

-“My stocks have been lower, I’ve never been more optimistic in my lifetime,” said Murphy.
+“My stock’s never been lower.
+I’ve never been more optimistic in my lifetime,” said Murphy.
 “This is probably one of the greatest macro trades we’ll ever see in our lifetime in cannabis.”

 Fellow panelist Harvest Health & Recreation (CSE:HARV,OTCQX:HRVSF) CEO Steve White said there’s a “fundamental disconnect” between how operating companies are doing at the moment to how the market reacts.